AdobeDocs/alloy-docs/fundamentals/tracking-events.md

 When tracking an event succeeds, a `result` object is provided.
 This object has the following properties:

  * `requestBody` - This the body that was sent on the request to the server.
  * `responseBody` - This is the body that was sent on the response from the server.
-This property will only exist if a response was expected and processed by the SDK (for example, when `type` is `viewStart`).
+This property will only exist if a response was expected and processed by the SDK (for example, when `isViewStart` is set to `true`).